From the World Heritage inscription for Wood Buffalo National Park:

 Shrublands of willow and alder occur where wet marsh soils meet drier forest soils.
 There is also extensive muskeg in the west and north of the park, an association of black spruce, sphagnum moss and northern heath plants.

 The park contains the largest undisturbed grass and sedge meadows in North America.
 The park was created specifically to protect North American bison, one of the largest free-roaming, self-regulating herds in existence, and consisting of a cross between ‘wood’ bison and ‘plains’ bison.

 This is one of a few sites where the predator-prey relationship between wolves and bison still exists.
-A total of 46 other mammal species have been recorded including black bear, woodland caribou, Arctic fox, moose, grey wolf, lynx, snowshoe hare, muskrat, beaver and mink.
-Occasionally animals more common to southern Canada are seen, such as red fox, porcupine and white-tailed deer.
-The caves of karstlands provide essential hibernation sites for bats.
+A total of 46 other mammal species had been recorded including black bear, woodland caribou, Arctic fox, moose, gray wolf, lynx, snowshoe hare, muskrat, beaver, and mink.
+Occasionally animals more common to southern Canada are seen, such as red fox, porcupine, and white-tailed deer.
+The caves of karst lands provide essential hibernation sites for bats.